Sergeyir/ProgressBar/README.md

 - "BLOCK1"
 - "BLOCK2"

-Keys are passed as parameters in constuctor and can contain both lower and upper case symbols.
+Keys are passed as parameters in a constuctor or in a method ProgressBar::SetSTyle and can contain both lower and upper case symbols.

 # Predefined colors